gmr/tredis/README.rst

    # The expected responses should match this list
    assert responses == [True, True, True, b'bar1', b'bar2', b'bar3', 1, 2, b'2']

+.. warning:: Yielding after calling ``RedisClient.pipeline_start()`` and before calling ``yield RedisClient.pipeline_execute()`` can cause asynchronous request scope issues, as the client does not protect against other asynchronous requests from populating the pipeline.
+The only way to prevent this from happening is to make all pipeline additions inline without yielding to the ``IOLoop``.

 .. |Version| image:: https://img.shields.io/pypi/v/tredis.svg?
    :target: https://pypi.python.org/pypi/tredis